safwannasir49/Customer-segmentation-using-K-Means-Clustering/README.md

 <h2 id="license">License</h2>
 <p>This project is licensed under the MIT License - see the <a href="LICENSE">LICENSE</a> file for details.</p>

+<h2 id="conclusion">Conclusion</h2>
+<p>This project demonstrates the application of K-Means clustering for customer segmentation, which can be a powerful tool for businesses to better understand their customer base.
+By identifying distinct groups of customers, businesses can tailor their marketing strategies to target specific segments more effectively.
+The results indicate that using annual income and spending score as features can provide meaningful insights into customer behavior.
+Future work can expand on these results by incorporating additional features and exploring other clustering techniques.</p>

 </body>
 </html>